vRealize Automation supports integration with an external IPAM provider. This example uses Infoblox as the external IPAM provider.

 If the list is empty, click Import Provider Package, navigate to an existing provider package .zip file, and select it.
-If you do not have the provider .zip file, you can obtain it from your IPAM provider's web site or from the VMware Marketplace.
+If you do not have the provider .zip file, you can obtain it from your IPAM provider's web site or from the vRealize Automation Cloud Assembly Marketplace tab.

-For information about how to deploy the provider package .zip file in vCenter and make it available as a Provider value on the Integration page, see Download and deploy an external IPAM provider package for use in vRealize Automation Cloud.
+For information about how to deploy the provider package .zip file in vCenter and make it available as a Provider value on the Integration page, see Download and deploy an external IPAM provider package for use in vRealize Automation.

-For information about how to upgrade an existing IPAM integration to use a more recent version of a vendor's IPAM integration package, see How to upgrade to a newer external IPAM integration package in vRealize Automation Cloud.
+For information about how to upgrade an existing IPAM integration to use a more recent version of a vendor's IPAM integration package, see How to upgrade to a newer external IPAM integration package in vRealize Automation.